Video is the fastest growing medium of communication today. Over the past couple of years, many enterprises have caught onto this trend.

-YouTube is the 3rd most-blocked website in the world.
-In fact, countless businesses, universities, government agencies, and other institutions block YouTube.
-This is a major downside for YouTube and similar platforms like Instagram, Facebook, and Twitter.
+As we mentioned, YouTube is the third most-blocked website in the world.
+In fact, countless businesses, universities, government agencies and other institutions block YouTube.
+This is a major downside for YouTube and similar social platforms like Instagram, Facebook and Twitter.

 According to Streaming Media, “The video workflow and distribution environment is incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”

-API stands for Application Programming Interface.
+API stands for “application programming interface.”
 Essentially, an API is a simplified computer programming language.
-APIs allow your programmers or contractors to write code that interacts directly with the online video platform.
+APIs allow your programmers to write code that interacts directly with the online video platform.

-All that said, note that APIs are not available for YouTube.
-However, they do often come with a professional online video publishing platform, as with DaCast.
+With that said, please note that APIs are not available for YouTube.
+However, APIs do often come with a professional online video publishing platform, like Dacast.

-The term SDK stands for Software Development Kit.
+The term SDK stands for “software development kit.”
 Essentially, an SDK is a collection of code snippets, compilers, and other tools.
-Together, these tools makes it easier to use an API for a particular platform.
+Together, these tools make it easier to use an API for a particular platform.
 For example, mobile development often utilizes SDKs.

 Building mobile apps has the potential to grow your subscriber base hugely.
-Lately, Mobile app usage has increased 69% year-on-year.
+Lately, mobile app usage has increased by 69% year-on-year.

-First, CDN stands for Content Distribution Network.
-Simply put, a CDN is a distribution model that supports fast and reliable delivery of multimedia internet content to a global audience.
+You need a video host that uses a powerful CDN or content distribution network.
+Simply put, a CDN is a distribution model that supports the fast and reliable delivery of multimedia internet content to a global audience.

-Any digital asset (such as a video or stream) using a that you send via a CDN is copied in real-time.
-Then, these copies reach a network of hundreds or thousands of servers in disparate geographic locations.
+Any digital asset that you send via a CDN is copied in real-time.
+These copies reach a network of hundreds or thousands of servers in disparate geographic locations.
 When users seek to access your content, they redirect to servers closest to them.

 Given this capacity, a CDN provides many benefits.
 It reduces buffering, speeds up loading times, increases security and redundancy, and allows you to scale up to massive audiences without experiencing problems.

 In contrast, free social platforms always include their own branding and colors.
-Plus, free platforms always link unrelated content alongside your videos.
+Plus, free platforms typically advertise content from other broadcasters alongside your videos.
 As a result, your video content has a relaxed, non-professional feel to your viewers.

-For enterprise video hosting, video monetization is an absolute must for many businesses.
+For enterprise video hosting, video monetization is an important tool.
 The global enterprise video market is expected to reach $40.84 billion by 2022.
-That’s an annual growth rate of more than 20 percent.
+That’s an annual growth rate of more than 20%.

 With YouTube, monetization options are limited and tightly controlled.
 For the most part, your only option is advertising.
 Rates are very low and you have very few customization options.
 For example, you have little or no control which type of advertisements will appear before, during and after your content.

-In contrast, professional platforms let you choose between the three major monetization methods: advertising, subscriptions, and pay-per-view (rental/purchase).
+In contrast, professional platforms let you choose between the three major monetization methods: advertising, subscriptions and pay-per-view.
 Even better, you can mix and match these methods per your needs.
-Also, a pro OVP, like DaCast, lets you customize each monetization option.

-For a next step, we recommend doing an Enterprise video platform comparison.
-Of course, we also recommend testing out DaCast!
-We help a wide range of businesses get started with live streaming and VOD.
+For the next step, we recommend exploring our enterprise video platform comparison.
+Of course, we recommend testing out Dacast.